circuitdao/docs/docs/user-guide/collateral-vaults.md

 :::

-Until accrued Stability Fees of a vault do not exceed the **Treasury Delta Minimum**, the borrower cannot repay more than the principal amount of the loan.
+As long as accrued Stability Fees of a vault do not exceed the **Treasury Delta Minimum**, the borrower cannot repay more than the principal amount of the loan.
 This also means that not all collateral can be withdrawn from the vault.

 ## Liquidation